martynakil/-testing-SDK-for-GitHub-API/README.md

 <h3>What did I use in the project?
 What have I learned?</h3>

 * What is [GITHUB API](https://docs.github.com/en/rest)
-* I found out what a personal token I could use.
-[Personal Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+* I found out what a [Personal Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) I could use.
 * What is the TDD methodology, i.e. red-green-refactor
 * I learned here how to write unit tests